rodkranz/ff/README.md

 -----------------------
 ### Parameter -t

-With parameter `-t` will looking for text inside of file.
+Parameter `-t` of text, this text that you will search inside of file.

 	$ ff -t rlopes